Make a payment

 - Paysavvy (source deductions)

-- TelPay (source deductions, T2 corporate, and GST/HST)
+- TelPay (source deductions, T2 corporation, and GST/HST)

 - Wave Payroll (source deductions)